Mr-Asif003/Justcrea8-Spring-backend/README.md

    401 → refresh-token retry.
 See `frontend-integration/apiClient.js` for a ready-to-drop-in version.
 2. Swap `AuthProvider.jsx`'s Firebase calls for calls to `/api/auth/*`, storing the returned tokens (e.g. in memory + `httpOnly`-style handling, or `localStorage` for a simpler first pass).
-3. Replace direct Firestore reads/writes in your project/team/task pages with calls to the matching REST endpoints above.

 This is a page-by-page migration — happy to wire up specific pages once you're ready; just point me at them.

-## Next (Phase 2)
-Notes, Todos, Blog, Polls, project Chat, and Group Discussion Rooms — the last two using the STOMP WebSocket endpoint (`/ws`) already configured with JWT handshake auth in `config/WebSocketConfig.java`.